anagosseen/Hacktoberfest_2020/CONTRIBUTING.md

 5. Follow the instructions in the file.
 6. Add/Commit/Push your changes to the file to your personal GitHub repository.
 7. Make a Pull Request from your repository to have your changes added and merged into the master repo.
 8. That's it!
-If the maintainers of the repo have any quesions or concerns, they will contact you, otherwise your changes will be merged into the repo!
+If the maintainers of the repo have any questions or concerns, they will contact you, otherwise your changes will be merged into the repo!

 ### Code of Conduct